gogleva/SecretSanta/README.md

 - does parLapply work on Windows? what to use if not? (they say it does), even if not - stand alone CBS tools are available only for Unix, se we should not care about Windows so much.
 - parallel targetp: replace simple targetp, microbenchmark, test on custer, run unit and integration tests
+- parallel TMHMM (implemented, but slower than simple tmhmm)
+- parallel wolfpsort (not required, is already fast enough)
+- consider having separate helper functions that are used by all/several runners (solved):
+    - truncate_seq
+    - smth else?
+- add progress bars for parallelised tools, may be -> creates performance overhead - so, dropped

 TO DO (required minimum):

-- parallel TMHMM
-- parallel wolfpsort
 - set default options for C/Y/D/S scores in signalp => more flexible filtering?
 - install SecretSanta from scratch and manage dependencies: Biostrings not imported without bioconductor?
 - fix signalp4 vs signalp 4.1 conflicts